 These prophets lived in the Americas from approximately 600 BC to AD 400, and they wrote the histories and the powerful spiritual lessons taught to their people.
 Like us today, the women and men of those times struggled with temptation, searched for wisdom, and led happier lives when they followed the teachings of Jesus Christ.
 We can recognize ourselves in their stories—inspired and inspiring spiritual records that are similar in form and content to those in the Bible.

 Faithful Christian prophets wrote and safeguarded the records now contained in the Book of Mormon for centuries before they were compiled by the ancient prophet Mormon.
-(People often refer to us as “Mormons” because his name is in the book’s title, but we are followers of Jesus Christ—and the official name of the Church bears His name: The Church of Jesus Christ of Latter-day Saints.)
+(In the past, some have referred to us as “Mormons” because of the title of the Book of Mormon.
+However, we are followers of Jesus Christ and members of The Church of Jesus Christ of Latter-day Saints.)
 We believe that Jesus Christ’s gospel was restored on earth by the Prophet Joseph Smith, who, in 1829, translated the ancient scriptural texts by the gift of revelation from God.
 Like the ancient prophets who came before him, Joseph Smith served as God’s messenger and testified of Jesus Christ’s Atonement and of the Savior’s ability to change our lives for good.